Content Advisory Notice

 The World of Siliar… where good people come together to overcome the evil of others…

-That said, through the years, I was criticized for having the "bad guys" appear to be not-so-bad…
+Through the years, I was criticized for having the "bad guys" appear to be not-so-bad…

 "So, they force the people to hand over some portion of their crops… Isn't that like taxes?
 They really don't seem that evil."

 Responding to this and other criticisms, I began to add implications of more obviously evil behavior.
 I did so while intentionally leaving out specifics, rather implying what occurred through veiled descriptions and guarded character dialog.
 Nevertheless, some parents/readers may want to omit those scenes.

 Such scenes will, therefore, include a CA- label and will require membership in one of the paid plans.
 Where such a scene is in an otherwise free book, it will be available through a special "CA" membership requiring a very minimal payment.